Lean product development: the holistic extension of lean production

 If you like the article or would like to discuss it, please feel free to share it in your network.

-Goetz Mueller has published another article in the t2informatik Blog:
+Goetz Mueller has published two more articles in the t2informatik Blog:

 t2informatik Blog: Avoid communication traps